DanielRamos84/trelloApp/cypress/integration/owntests/README.md

 - Solution #3: Use of event listeners `cy.get('[data-cy="board-item"]').trigger('mouseover')`

 ## _Second iteration_
+- Rather than harcoding a Board Id for the test, we create an after block were we make an API call to delete all boards `cy.request('DELETE', "/api/boards");` This was we can start the test from scratch each time creating a board after resetting the state.
 - Checking task name, asserting task text matches the correct index position 1 or two depening whether the user is re arranging the taks we want our test to retry automatically.
     - Custom command `checkTaskText` that uses `.should` with chai assertion
 ```
 Cypress.Commands.add('checkTaskText', ()=>{